In this article, you’ll learn:

 Shop the Rate

 Reverse Mortgage lenders set their own margins and interest rates.
 The lower the interest rate at the time of application, the more cash proceeds become available to YOU!
+This is one little-known secret to receiving the largest principal lending limit.

 Ignore the Rhetoric

-Ignore sales pitches that include “We’re the largest” “We’re —–” Blah!
+Ignore sales pitches that include “We’re the largest” and “We’re —–” Blah!
 FHA is the largest and the one that backs your federally insured loan, NOT the loan originator.

 December 28th, 2022